Tegucigalpa: Hurricane Mitch

 Tegucigalpa, as with the rest of Honduras, experienced significant damage by Hurricane Mitch in late-October and early-November 1998, something of a magnitude Hondurans had not witnessed since Hurricane Fifi.
-Mitch destroyed part of the Comayagüela section of the city, as well as other places along the banks of the Choluteca River.
+Mitch destroyed part of the Comayagua section of the city, as well as other places along the banks of the Choluteca River.
 The storm remained over Honduran territory for five days, dumping heavy rainfall late in the rainy season.
 The ground was already saturated and could not absorb the heavy precipitation, while deforestation and debris left by the hurricane led to catastrophic flooding throughout widespread regions of the country, especially in Tegucigalpa.

 The heavy rain caused flash floods of Choluteca's tributaries, and the swollen river overflowed its banks, tearing down entire neighborhoods and bridges across the ravaged city.
 The rainfall also triggered massive landslides around El Berrinche Hill, close to the downtown area.
 These landslides destroyed most of the Soto neighborhood, and debris flowed into the river, forming a dam.
-The dam clogged the waters of the river and many of the low-lying areas of Comayagüela were submerged; historic buildings located along Calle Real were either completely destroyed or so badly damaged that repair was futile.
+The dam clogged the waters of the river and many of the low-lying areas of Comayagua were submerged; historic buildings located along Calle Real were either completely destroyed or so badly damaged that repair was futile.